 TSTC is an affirmative action/equal opportunity educational institution and employer.
+Texas

-Texas State Technical College will recruit, select, employ, train, promote, compensate, transfer, layoff, terminate and execute all other personnel action without regard to sex, age, race, color, creed, religion, national or ethnic origin, disability or veteran status, pursuant to Titles VI and VII of the Civil Rights Act of 1964 and Title IX of the Higher Education Act as amended in 1972, Executive Order 11246 as amended by Executive Order 11375, Section 504 of the Rehabilitation Act of 1972 and of the Vietnam Era Veterans Readjustment Assistance Act of 1974 (Section 402).
+State Technical College will recruit, select, employ, train, promote, compensate, transfer, layoff, terminate and execute all other personnel action without regard to race, color, religion, gender, national origin, age, genetic information, disability, or veteran status, pursuant to Titles VI and VII of the Civil Rights Act of 1964 and Title IX of the Higher Education Act as amended in 1972, Executive Order 11246 as amended by Executive Order 11375, Section 504 of the Rehabilitation Act of 1972 and of the Vietnam Era Veterans Readjustment Assistance Act of 1974 (Section 402).

-Texas State Technical College will not enter into any contractual or other relationships, including organizations providing or administering fringe benefits to Texas State Technical College students or employees, which directly or indirectly has the effect of subjecting its students or employees to discrimination based on sex, age, race, color, creed, religion, national or origin, disability or veteran status.
+Texas State Technical College will not enter into any contractual or other relationships, including organizations providing or administering fringe benefits to Texas State Technical College students or employees, which directly or indirectly has the effect of subjecting its students or employees to discrimination based on race, color, religion, gender, national origin, age, genetic information, disability, or veteran status.
 The lack of English language skills will not be a barrier to admission.